shopot/python-assignments/api-service-part-1/assignment.md

-# REST service: Authentication and Authorization, Docker and Database
+# REST API service: Authentication and Authorization, Docker and Database

 ## Description